Global Vision Transformer Pruning with Hessian-Aware Saliency: Conclusions

 \section{Conclusions}

-This work proposes a latency-aware global pruning framework that provides significant lossless compression on DEIT-Base model, facilitating the finding of simple design heuristics for novel efficient vision transformers (NViT) with consistent performance improvements.
+This work proposes a latency-aware global pruning framework that provides significant lossless compression on DeiT-Base model, facilitating the finding of parameter redistribution for better efficiency-accuracy tradeoff in vision transformers.
 We hope this work opens up a new way to better understand the contribution of different components in the ViT architecture, and inspires more efficient ViT models.